The amount of content around SEO and how to improve rankings is astounding.

-There are various tools out there that make the barrier to entry on this kind of automation much lower, it's something I'll cover in more detail at a later date.
+Various tools out there make the barrier to entry on this kind of automation much lower.
+It's something I'll cover in more detail at a later date.
 However, take a look at some of these to get you started:

 - Slack - Essential tool for both improved comms and also alerts thanks to it's apps feature,

 - Integromat - 'The glue of the internet'.
 My tool of choice for extracting data from APIs and pushing that to other tools.